valyc0/fraudM/README.md

 4. **Kafka**:
    - Acts as a message broker to handle data streams.
    - Receives data from Logstash and distributes it to other components.
+   - Contains separate topics for raw data and processed alerts.
    - Exposed on ports 9092 (host) and 29092 (internal).

 5. **Kafka UI**: